sohomdatta1/hex/README.md

 A project to create alternate (and more user friendly) versions of existing hex tools.

-The project can be installed as a extension to the github-cli.

 ## Installation

 To install as a standalone binary, run the following commands: